JayHors/BLT/readme.md

 Once you have these three files in place, everything should be set with a run of `npm install`. `npm start` will start a local instance of the server.

+### Docker

+Docker support is currently experimental, but I have included the docker file I'm using.
+I'm still learning docker lol

 ## Usage